Starwood profit beats estimates as North America demand increases

 Lennar Corp , the second-largest U.S. homebuilder, reported a higher-than-expected quarterly profit as the housing market benefited from an improving job market and rising wages.

-Starwood Hotels & Resorts Worldwide Inc HOT.N, owner of the Sheraton and Westin brands, reported a quarterly profit that beat analysts' estimates, helped by growth in business travel in North America.
+Starwood Hotels & Resorts Worldwide Inc's HOT.N quarterly profit topped Wall Street estimates as growth in business travel in North America boosted both occupancy and room rates.

-The increase in business travel due to a recovering economy has resulted in tight supply of hotel rooms and higher occupancy, allowing hoteliers to raise rates.

-Revenue per available room (RevPAR) increased 6.4 percent in actual dollar terms at Starwood's owned, managed and franchised hotels open at least one year in North America.

-Wyndham Worldwide Corp (WYN.N), which also reported results on Thursday, said international revPAR declined 4.3 percent at its lodging business due to a strong dollar.

-Hyatt Hotels Corp (H.N) and Marriott International Inc MAR.N are scheduled to report quarterly results next week.

-Starwood's net income from continuing operations fell 5 percent to $136 million, or 71 cents per share, in the first quarter, from $143 million, or 73 cents per share, a year earlier.
+The company's net income from continuing operations fell 5 percent to $136 million, or 71 cents per share, in the first quarter ended March 31, from $143 million, or 73 cents per share, a year earlier.

-The company reported earnings of 63 cents per share excluding items, above the 56 cents per share analysts on average had expected.
+Starwood, whose brands include Sheraton and Westin, reported earnings of 63 cents per share excluding items, above the 56 cents analysts on average had expected.

 Revenue fell 5.3 percent to $1.46 billion, but was marginally above analysts' average estimate of $1.45 billion, according to Thomson Reuters I/B/E/S.